partnerstack/github-to-guru/hello/world/canada/README.md

 # GitHub to Guru - PStack Version
 Updating the Github-to-Guru action with Pstack flair.

-## How to set up a GitHub to Guru integration
+## How to set up a GitHub to Guru integration!!
 **UUID H2 Guru Tag -** ba594ac2-0881-4abd-9bd5-2fcef2f49b76